Chart Color Schemes

 Rouse Hill features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.0% of all households, including 48.1% couples with children, 20.8% couples without children, and 10.9% single parent families.
 Non-family households constitute the remaining 19.0%, with lone person households at 16.2% and group households making up 2.7%.
-The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.
+The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households